How to Create an Engaging Online Course

 Step 7: Publish the Course

 Once your course is approved by your stakeholders, it’s time to publish!
-This is the exciting moment where your course goes live for your learners or for a pilot group.
+This is the exciting moment when your course goes live for your learners or for a pilot group.
 Based on how simple the creation of both the course and the assessments goes, it may come as no surprise that publishing is just as easy.
 Simply click “Publish” and your authoring tool will output a file that’s ready to be uploaded to your hosting service, such as a learning management system (LMS), website, or even YouTube.

 Final Thoughts